Houses of parliament at sunset

 Video featuring students from the Department of Politics and International Relations speaking about their experiences studying at University.

-We're proud to be one of the UK's leading departments for research and teaching in politics and international relations.
-Our staff have international reputations for research excellence, and as a department we aim to promote global citizenship and awareness, exploring politics in a variety of national contexts, from the local to the global.
+We're proud to be one of the UK’s top departments for research and teaching in politics and international relations.
+Our academics are recognised internationally for their research expertise and for informing changes to national and international policy.

-Teaching may take place in Elmfield, but may also be timetabled to take place within other departments or central teaching space.
-Many of the University buildings are close together so it’s easy to walk between them and it’s a good way to get to know the city.
+Teaching may take place in the Wave, but may also be timetabled to take place within other departments or central teaching space.
+Many of the University buildings are close together so it’s easy to walk between them and it’s a great way to get to know the city.

 Department of Politics and International Relations